 After much debate, we are agreed that the knot is a close relative of the Hunter's Bend.
 It may in fact be a Hunter's Bend, as there are a couple of different descriptions of how to tie it, one of which results in the above knot.
 It is one of a family of knots comprising two interlocked overhand knots.
 It is probably quite strong, and secure.

 I didn't (and wouldn't) abseil off it.
 There's no need.
-I came across this knot again on a sling in Devils Pinch Canyon last year.
-I retied the sling with a double fishermans.
+I've come across this knot again a few times more recently - in Devils Pinch Canyon, and in Pipeline Canyon, amongst others.
+In Devils Pinch, I retied the sling with a double fishermans, and I didn't use the sling in Pipeline Canyon.

 There are a few reasons I wouldn't abseil off it, but the main one is that I don't recognise the knot.
 And because I don't recognise it, I don't know how strong or secure the knot is.